Thai / Cambodia Border Refugee Camps 1975-1999

 See - 1989 Border Khmer Demographic Survey - includes camp descriptions

 Site II / 2 was big, one could easily become lost wandering around it.
 It was so big that the Thais could not control it as they did the other camps.
 This was good and bad, it allowed more personal freedom and presented more opportunities but on the down side there was less law and order, justice often took the form of revenge with a gun or a grenade.
-There were all types of businesses from restaurants where you could get a fresh lobster and a beer to machine shops that would fabricate parts for our printing presses, from tailors that would custom make a suit or uniform to jewelers designing unique pieces.
+There were all types of businesses from restaurants where you could get a fresh lobster and a beer to machine shops that would fabricate parts for our printing presses, from tailors that would custom make a suit or uniform to jewelers designing and fabricating unique pieces.
 On a darker side you could also buy antiquities stolen from archeological sites such as Angkor, this was a favoured activity between resistance commanders and Thais.

 Programs